catalyzeio/stratum-docs/ssl-certs.md

 summary: Uploading and updating SSL certificates on Compliant Cloud.
 ---

-The [Compliant Cloud CLI](/compliant-cloud/articles/cli-stratum) allows complete self-management of both SSL Certificates.
+The [Compliant Cloud CLI](/compliant-cloud/articles/cli-stratum) allows complete self-management of SSL Certificates.
 The [certs](/compliant-cloud/cli-reference#certs) command group in the CLI has several subcommands to manage your SSL certificates - the usage of each is described below.

 ## Obtaining a Certificate